 - Crate & Barrel

-The next includes Web fonts, these are not easily found on multiple operating systems as well as devices.
+The next includes Web fonts, which are not easily found on multiple operating systems and devices.

 They are specifically designed and licensed to use in the west.
 Because of these, you get much more creative.